-Accessibility 101 - 6 Reasons To Improve Accessibility in Your Small Business' Website
+Accessibility 101 - 6 Key Reasons to Improve Accessibility on Your Small Business Website

-Capterra conducted a survey recently that found that 83% of companies were focusing more on digital accessibility as of last year.
+Capterra conducted a survey recently that found that 83% of companies were focusing more on digital accessibility in 2022.
 Similarly, in July of 2022, TikTok announced they were rolling out new accessibility features to help more people with disabilities use their platform.

 So, what does all of this mean for your small business or startup?
 As accessibility becomes a greater focus for the online community, it’s important for you to keep up.
 In this article, we'll give you the basics of website accessibility, letting you know how it can help your business and what you can do to maximize your reach.